 The most well-known organization is the Forest Stewardship Council.
 The FSC sets standards for how trees can be logged in sustainable forests.
 While many manufacturers strive to obtain FSC certification, there are other organizations that award companies with certificates commending their sustainable business practices.
 A few of these organizations include: Sustainable Forestry Initiative (SFI) which is run by the American Forest and Paper Association and the Canadian Standards Association (CSA) International which is based out of Canada.

-Your customers might not realize it, but the stereotypical depiction of a forest being bulldozed for lumber isn’t true anymore.
+The stereotypical depiction of a forest being bulldozed for lumber isn’t exactly true anymore.

 A good majority of forests these days are carefully managed.
 Those in charge of the forest will select only a handful of trees per square foot to be cut down.
 The other trees are left alone.
 Once a tree is cut down, a seed is planted so another tree can take its place.
 This process of logging is so unobtrusive that it’s sometimes hard to tell whether you’re in a forest intended for logging or a state preserve!